-In contrast to informal restorative conversations, formal restorative conferences are "structured, facilitated meetings that bring together all individuals involved in an incident, together with any supporters (including parents or guardians) or relevant school staff" (Maryland Commission,
+In contrast to informal restorative conversations, formal restorative conferences are "structured, facilitated meetings that bring together all individuals involved in an incident, together with any supporters (including parents or guardians) or relevant school staff" (Maryland Commission, 2018 p.

-2018 p.
 48).
 These conferences typically involve more serious infractions and require advanced preparation.

 Restorative conferences are conducted by a trained, neutral conference facilitator who does not have a direct stake in the matter at hand.
 In Baltimore City, the non-profit organization Restorative Response Baltimore provides restorative conferencing services in schools, communities, and in criminal/juvenile justice contexts.
 During the restorative conference, all invited parties are given the opportunity to share their perspectives on the situation, and those who caused the harm have an opportunity to take responsibility and make amends.
-Collectively, the group creates a plan for moving forward to repair the harm.
-Restorative conferences should always be voluntary processes and require agreement to participate by all involved.
+Collectively, the group creates a written plan for moving forward aimed at repairing the harm.
+Restorative conferences should always be voluntary processes for all parties involved.